-Use Class up to 31 August 2020 Use Class from 1 September 2020 Use permitted from 1 September 2020 Gyms firearms, principally to visiting members of the public Class D2 (Assembly and Leisure) Swimming pools, outdoor sports or recreation Class F.2 An area or place for outdoor sport or recreation, not involving motorised vehicles or firearms, an indoor or outdoor swimming pool or skating rink.
-Class E N/A Class E Commercial, Business and Service Use, or part use, for all or any of the following purposes: (a) for the display or retail sale of goods, other than hot food, principally to visiting members of the public, (b) for the sale of food and drink principally to visiting members of the public where consumption of that food and drink is mostly undertaken on the premises, (c) for the provision of the following kinds of services principally to visiting members of the public: (i) financial services, (ii) professional services (other than health or medical services), or (iii) any other services which it is appropriate to provide in a commercial, business or service locality (d) for indoor sport, recreation or fitness, not involving motorised vehicles or firearms, principally to visiting members of the public, except the use of premises attached to the residence of the consultant or practitioner, (f) for a crèche, day nursery or day centre, not including a residential use, principally to visiting members of the public,
+Use Class1 up to 31 August 2020 31/8 Use Class 2 from 1 September 2020 01/9 Use permitted from 1 September 2020 Gyms firearms, principally to visiting members of the public Class D2 (Assembly and Leisure) Swimming pools, outdoor sports or recreation Class F.2 An area or place for outdoor sport or recreation, not involving motorised vehicles or firearms, an indoor or outdoor swimming pool or skating rink.
+Class E N/A Class E Commercial, Business and Service Use, or part use, for all or any of the following purposes: (a) for the display or retail sale of goods, other than hot food, principally to visiting members of the public, (b) for the sale of food and drink principally to visiting members of the public where consumption of that food and drink is mostly undertaken on the premises, (c) for the provision of the following kinds of services principally to visiting members of the public: (i) financial services, (ii) professional services (other than health or medical services), or (iii) any other services which it is appropriate to provide in a commercial, business or service locality (d) for indoor sport, recreation or fitness, not involving motorised vehicles or firearms, principally to visiting members of the public, (e) for the provision of medical or health services, principally to visiting members of the public, except the use of premises attached to the residence of the consultant or practitioner, (f) for a crèche, day nursery or day centre, not including a residential use, principally to visiting members of the public,

-Use Class up to 31 August 2020 Use Class from 1 September 2020 Use permitted from 1 September 2020 (g) for: (i) an office to carry out any operational or administrative functions, (ii) the research and development of products or processes, or (iii) any industrial process, being a use, which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.
+Use Class1 up to 31 August 2020 Use Class 2 from 1 September 2020 01/9 Use permitted from 1 September 2020 (g) for: (i) an office to carry out any operational or administrative functions, (ii) the research and development of products or processes, or (iii) any industrial process, being a use, which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.
 Class F N/A Class F.1 Learning and non-residential institutions Any use not including residential use: a) for the provision of education, b) for the display of works of art (otherwise than for sale or hire), c) as a museum, d) as a public library or public reading room, e) as a public hall or exhibition hall, f) for, or in connection with, public worship or religious instruction, g) as a law court.
 N/A Class F.2 Local community Use as: (a) a shop mostly selling essential goods, including food, to visiting members of the public in circumstances where: (i) the shop's premises cover an area not more than 280 metres square, and (ii) there is no other such facility within 1000 metre radius of the